 Mark Sherman (co-chair) is an assistant professor of computer science at Emmanuel College and director of their Integrated Digital & Data Sciences initiative.
 Mark received his Ph.D. in computer science specializing in CS education research at UMass Lowell working with Fred Martin, and was a postdoc researcher at MIT with the App Inventor group.
 Mark has researched blocks programming, specifically the detection of student success from blocks manipulation, impact of languages on learning, and development of computational identity and computing for social good.

-Franklyn Turbak is an associate professor of Computer Science at Wellesley College.
+Franklyn Turbak (co-chair) is an associate professor of Computer Science at Wellesley College.
 His interests include the design, analysis, and implementation of expressive programming languages, graphical representations of programs, and the visualization of computational processes.
 As a member of the MIT App Inventor development team and head of the Wellesley TinkerBlocks research project his current focus is to improve the expressiveness and pedagogy of blocks-based programming languages.
 He is co-author of the textbook Design Concepts in Programming Languages.